What Is a Risk Control in Aviation SMS?

 - Help operations return to a point of safety; and

 - Eliminate or reduce the severity of consequences.

 Some risks can be eliminated completely with proper actions.
-Other risk, such as low-probability, high-impact risks, can be very difficult to avoid and so require actions that attempt to lessen inevitable damages.
+Other risks, such as low-probability, and high-impact risks, can be very difficult to avoid and so require actions that attempt to lessen inevitable damages.

 Mitigative risk controls absolutely require risk analysis and recurrent risk assessments on the risk.
-Uncertainties around severity and likelihood of various damages will make a risk-event all but impossible to eliminate or mitigate once it has occurred.
+Uncertainties around the severity and likelihood of various damages will make a risk event all but impossible to eliminate or mitigate once it has occurred.

 Final Thoughts on Risk Controls in Aviation SMS